 La Loi Sapin

-French anti-corruption law is currently under review in responses to criticism from the OECD for France’s perceived failures in the prosecution of corruption.
+French anti-corruption law has been revised in responses to criticism from the OECD for France’s perceived failures in the prosecution of corruption.

-The new legislation known as Sapin II will introduce a tougher framework for the prevention and prosecution of corruption, placing a binding obligation on corporates to implement robust anti-corruption compliance programmes.
+The new legislation known as Sapin II introduces a tougher framework for the prevention and prosecution of corruption, placing a binding obligation on corporates to implement robust anti-corruption compliance programmes.
 Under the new law, french companies and groups will be expected to:

 - Implement an anti-corruption code of conduct